History

 what_we_do_section_image1_heels_and_pursewhat_we_do_section_image2_marilyn_monroe_clothes

-The Fashion Museum has a Conservation and Restoration Center dedicated to preserving the collections through preventive conservation and restoration of textile pieces.
+Our museum is a place that seeks to bring the history of fashion to the present, giving value to its roots and highlighting the influence of this today.
+We have a Conservation and Restoration Center dedicated to preserving the collections through preventive conservation and restoration of textile pieces.

 The Museum

-Its mission is to collect, preserve and disseminate fashion and textiles as heritage objects.
-The extensive collection, which includes more than 7,000 pieces, covers clothing, accessories, textiles, decorative arts and sports from the 15th century to the present.
-The residence that houses the museum, designed by modernist architects in 1961, is an emblematic example of the architecture of the time, surrounded by a 10,000 m² park and highlighted by elements of Japanese culture in its design.
+Our mission is to collect, preserve and disseminate fashion and textiles as heritage objects.
+The extensive collection, which includes more than 18,000 pieces, covers clothing, accessories, textiles, decorative arts and sports from the 15th century to the present.
+The residence that houses the museum, designed by modernist architects in 1961, is an emblematic example of the architecture of the time, surrounded by a 10,000 m2 park and highlighted by elements of Japanese culture in its design.

 museum_section_image1_museum_buildingmuseum_section_image2_car